-As well known, Optickle has some limitations, in particular it cannot deal with higher order modes other than the first one, so it cannot be used to evaluate the effect of geometrical asymmetries such as arm length and/or radius of curvature mismatch, and it cannot even handle figure error maps for the core optics.
+radius of curvature mismatch, and it cannot even handle figure error maps for the core optics.
 On the other hand, it is possible to include radiation pressure effects and mechanical transfer functions, that are important at low frequency.
-Simulations were then carried out in order to evaluate the effects of loss and finesse asymmetries on the coupling of technical noises to the dark fringe and the impact on Advanced Virgo sensitivity.
+Simulations were then carried out in order to evaluate the effects of loss and finesse asymmetries on the coupling of laser power and frequency noises to the dark fringe and the impact on Advanced Virgo sensitivity.
 Although possible, no control loops were included in the simulation so to speed up calculations.